jjvanzon/Circular-Language-Spec/spec/system-interfaces/assignment.md

 |                        *The result might be:*                         |
 |                  ![](images/2.%20Assignment.008.png)                  |

-In this assignment notation the line type (dashed, wavy) might indicate which aspect would be yielded over.
+In this assignment notation the line type (dashed, wavy) might indicate which aspect might be yielded over.

 ![](images/2.%20Assignment.009.png)